PRP Fertility MD Logo

 • Ovarian response during subsequent IVF stimulation cycles

-• Embryo development and quality in cycles following PRP
+• Embryo development and quality in cycles following PRP for ovaries

 • Resumption of ovarian activity in patients with premature ovarian insufficiency

-Some patients may see changes in ovarian markers within weeks to months after treatment, while others may not experience measurable changes.
-The variability in response is one reason ongoing research is so important in this field.
+Some patients may see changes in ovarian markers within weeks to months after ovarian PRP treatment, while others may not experience measurable changes.
+Our fertility specialists discuss realistic expectations with every patient during the consultation process.

-Traveling to Houston for Ovarian Rejuvenation
+Traveling to Houston for PRP Ovarian Rejuvenation

 Houston is served by two major international airports: